 The weekly update is below.
 If you missed any previous updates, or are looking for links to past updates or presentations, they are stored on our weekly Community Calls page.

-• The next edition of the CBER BEST Initiative Seminar Series will be this Wednesday, June 16, at 11 am.
-Bruce Fireman (Kaiser Permanente) will present a talk on “Methods for Monitoring the Safety and Effectiveness of COVID-19 vaccines.”
+• The next edition of the CBER BEST Initiative Seminar Series will be this Wednesday, July 28, at 11 am.
+Jessica Gronsbell (University of Toronto) will present a talk on “Statistical learning with electronic health records data.”
 The seminar series is open to everybody.
-More information and a registration link is available here.
+More information and a registration link are available here.